Want to be more organized, more creative, less anxious and more in touch with your inner thoughts and feelings?

 BUT don’t let this seemingly daunting task prevent you from starting a morning brain dump.
 Even three minutes of journaling can help you be more focused and calm for your day.

 Benefits of a Morning Brain Dump

-As I have committed to doing a “brain dump” on a regular basis, I have discovered a couple of things:
+As I’ve committed to doing a morning “brain dump” on a regular basis, I’ve discovered a couple of things:

 - My most creative ideas come during this time;

-Once I feel that I have “dumped” everything, I make a plan for my day by listing tasks I need to do and prioritizing them.
+Once I feel that I’ve “dumped” everything, I make a plan for my day by listing tasks I need to do and prioritizing them.
 (You can take a look at my Weekly Plans here and all of my FREE Printable Planners here to help with this.)

 I’ve found that I am much more creative and productive on the days that I use this organizational method, and I actually miss it when I fail to do it first thing.
 If you decide to start doing a daily “brain dump”, let me know how it goes for you.

 Click here to join The Peaceful Mom Community!